The ABC's of Green Smoothies

 Making Salubrious Smoothies

 Green smoothies consist of a combination of greens, fruits, and water or another liquid base.
 With a ratio of approximately 60/40 of fruit to veggies, the fruit taste dominates the flavor, yet the green vegetables balance out that sweetness, adding a delectable zest.
 While I often use water as a base, I also use a variety of other liquids that you may want to consider, too.
 From time to time, I also use a variety of extras such as protein powder, fruit concentrates, and nuts or seeds such as flaxseed.
-For all the details on what I use and over 40 wonderful green smoothie recipes, please refer to my book Health Bliss.
+For all the details on what I use and over 40 wonderful green smoothie recipes, please refer to my book Wired for High-Level Wellness.